 We will do this by

-- Developing our research capability to carry out our own studies, commission larger pieces of work and influence international work
+- Developing our research capability and partnerships with universities to carry out studies, commission larger pieces of work and influence international work

 - Publishing findings from research on our website and in each issue of Open Hand magazine and through webinars so that up-to-date information and knowledge can be shared more widely